ShimiShimson/spacer-helloroman/README.md

 # spacer-helloroman

-This app is serving pictures from NASA API
+This app is using NASA API to search pictures based on query search.

 ## Project setup
 ```